 Are the employee benefits you offer accessible to all staff regardless of identity or background?

 This is a major question that businesses ask themselves as they take conscious strides to build and nurture a diverse and inclusive workplace.
 Strides that go beyond what they need to do as set out in employment law.
-So, we thought it would be helpful to explore some of the steps you can take towards creating an inclusive employee benefits plan that better supports your D&I initiatives.
+So, we thought it would be helpful to explore some of the steps you can take towards creating an inclusive employee benefits plan.
+Plans that better support your D&I initiatives.